Medicine (MBChB - Graduate Entry Undergraduate Course) (2025 Entry)

 Our accelerated graduate-entry MB ChB is a challenging but extremely rewarding programme.
 It’s designed to help you become a highly competent, compassionate and motivated doctor.
 We won’t pretend it isn’t tough, after all we’re committed to developing doctors with the highest standards of professionalism and patient care, yet this will only add to the rewarding feeling you will experience when you meet your first patient.

 Not only is our course the largest graduate-entry programme in the UK, we also hold the most comprehensive collection of plastinated human specimens in the UK.
 These specimens, from von Hagens Plastination (Germany), enable us to provide a unique, modern and engaging training in clinical anatomy that is directly relevant to clinical practice.
 These prosections provide invaluable hands-on experience for our students during their anatomy tuition.
-We also look forward to welcoming you to our new Clinical Education Hub, our bespoke anatomy and skills centre, due to open in September 2023.
+We also look forward to welcoming you to our new state-of-the-art Clinical Education Hub, our bespoke anatomy and skills centre, which opened in 2023.

 By the time you graduate, you will have developed the knowledge and key personal skills and attitudes necessary to pursue a successful professional career as a doctor.